By Stacy Nguyen

 Solomon stated that within the International District, Beacon Hill, Rainier Valley, and other areas with high concentrations of immigrants, older Asian women have been targeted due to the high likelihood that they wear gold jewelry, carry purses, or carry large amounts of cash.

-Linh Thai, SPD’s Asian community liaison, pointed to cultural norms that create these tendencies.
+Linh Thach, SPD’s Asian community liaison, pointed to cultural norms that create these tendencies.
 Gold is not only prized as a precious metal, but also as a color and symbol of power in China, Thailand, India, Vietnam, and numerous other countries in Asia.
 Compared to those who were born or who grew up in the West, first generation Asian Americans tend to wear more gold.

-“[Additionally,] many business owners in the southeast area of Seattle don’t take credit cards,” said Thai.
+“[Additionally,] many business owners in the southeast area of Seattle don’t take credit cards,” said Thach.
 “They want [customers to pay in] cash only.
 That can be a dangerous policy.
 When I advise Asians not to carry cash, they say to me, ‘Uncle, I have to carry cash, or I can’t pay for anything.’”

-Thai and Solomon suggest that people wear their jewelry underneath their clothes so that it’s not visible.
+Thach and Solomon suggest that people wear their jewelry underneath their clothes so that it’s not visible.
 “At the same time, try to minimize the amount of valuables you have,” said Solomon.
 “Carry a minimal amount of cash.
 Take what you need for that day.
 That means planning out your day.”

 Solomon also urges citizens to keep their keys and their identification separate.
 That way, if a wallet or purse does get stolen, the thief cannot easily burglarize the victim’s house or property, also.